ElinaBoman/rootme/README.md

 To make the product images really pop the background was set to white, which allowed the beautiful product images to really stand out.
 Green elements were instead added to buttons.
 This created a nice balance that still had the green nature vibe but also would bring the users attention where it should be, at the products.

 The green color chosen for the project is called Reseda green, which has a calming green note.
-Green is a difficult color to work with because too much of it does not create an appeling look.
+Green is a difficult color to work with because too much of it does not create an appealing look.
 To create a more professional look some buttons have black or white background.
-This created a more organized over all look on the website.
+This created a more organized overall look on the website.

 Most of the text content is black.
 To be able to prioritize the content on the website, the content of higher value (ex, product information) was set to black.
 The content that did not need the users attention straight away (ex, footer) were set to an ashy tone.